-Leicestershire is one of two English counties without a registered flag but the above design, “the fox and cinquefoil”, favoured by a contingent hoping to see the county added to the registry, combines several themes and devices found on civic arms, club badges and organisational emblems throughout the county, namely, a field divided red and white; a zigzag or serrated division; a floral depiction termed a cinquefoil; and a running fox.
+Leicestershire is the only English county without a registered flag but the above design, “the fox and cinquefoil”, favoured by a contingent hoping to see the county added to the registry, combines several themes and devices found on civic arms, club badges and organisational emblems throughout the county, namely, a field divided red and white; a zigzag or serrated division; a floral depiction termed a cinquefoil; and a running fox.

 The red and white serrated field was a pattern borne by the de Montfort earls of Leicester, whose family emanated from Normandy.
 Simon de Montfort, the sixth earl, came from France to claim lands which had belonged to his ancestors.
 He returned to Gascony in 1248 to settle King Henry III’s unruly lands, which caused the locals to petition the king against him.
 He was tried for misgovernment at Westminster but won his case.
 De Montfort and other barons were becoming disaffected with the King’s irresponsible rule, they arrived fully armed at a Great Council meeting, where, led by de Montfort, they forced the King to accept reforms, the “Provisions of Oxford.”
 A Parliament was to be called and a permanent council of fifteen, of whom de Montfort was one, was to control the King’s actions.
 On May 14th 1264 de Montfort’s army engaged the King’s on the South Downs north of Lewes, Sussex and victorious, he became de facto ruler of England.
 After a rule of just over a year, de Montfort met his death at the hands of forces loyal to the King, at the Battle of Evesham.
 He is regarded today as one of the progenitors of modern parliamentary democracy.

 In his “A Complete Guide To Heraldry”, A.C Fox-Davies writes of a cousin, Amaury, count of Gloucester circa 1213, who is recorded as using a seal